metastableB/GPUPeasy/README.md

   are never closed and they overshoot the system open file descriptor limit.

 ## Features to Add

-- [ ] Kill a job
-- [ ] Pause scheduler (very useful when all the scheduled jobs have an error)
-- [ ] Redo the schedule-job process such that it is amenable to network scheduling in the future.
+**Important**

 - [ ] Support for changing devices.
 Adding/Subtracting GPU without killing the
   server.
 Ask the user to delete GPU objects and add new objects.
 So that I don't have to worry about killing/migrating processes.
+We can just kill existing processes or let them finish and not schedule any more on the deleted gpu.
+- [ ] Jobs read python file from disk on when the run starts.
+If the file changes between the enqueue and service, we load the new file.
+This could be a problem if the new file has bugs.
+Copy to a cash directory and run from there?

+**Not so critical**

+- [ ] Depricate `.peasy` files in favour of `.csv` files.
+Since we now have a way of parsing commands from csv file, we can support better use-cases.
+    There is no need to support `.peasy` syntax if the scheduler implements the `csv` to `.peasy` conversion (see current `gridgen`).
+- [ ] Kill a job
+- [ ] Pause scheduler (very useful when all the scheduled jobs have an error)
+- [ ] Redo the schedule-job process such that it is amenable to network scheduling in the future.
 - [ ] Support for checkpointing.
 - [ ] Support for prioritizing jobs.
 This can be done by implementing priority queues.
 Replace the current list queue with priority queue that reduces to a